aeugster/secure-tcp-socket/README.md

 Create secure connections without requirement of certificates and key stores.

 ## Usage
-- Explore class FortNoxSever and use it in your server
+- Explore class FortNoxServer and use it in your server
-- Explore class FortNoxClient and use it in your client
+- Explore unitTest ExampleClientIT

 ## Changes and issues
 Please see: https://github.com/aeugster/secure-tcp-socket/issues